East Anglia Faculty

 If you are going through the MAP process and would like any advice, please contact us and we will be happy to offer you support through our MAP Lead.

-The Faculty has a well-established social calendar to encourage members to get together.
-These include our Annual Symposium, AGM, and other events such as the Annual Fellows meeting, AiT visits to RCGP Headquarters, Careers Evenings and local district meetings.
+RCGP East Anglia Faculty has a well-established social calendar to encourage members to get together.
+These include our Annual Symposium, AGM, Practice Team Awards and other events such as the Annual Fellows meeting, AiT visits to 30 Euston Square, Careers Evenings and local district meetings.

 Awards and Prizes